jonatan1626/llvm/docs/MergeFunctions.rst

 No global aliases, replaceDirectCallers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If global aliases are not supported.
-We call ``replaceDirectCallers`` then.
+We call ``replaceDirectCallers``.
 Just go through all calls of *G* and replace it with calls of *F*.
-If you look into method you will see that it scans all uses of *G* too, and if use is callee (if user is call instruction and *G* is used as what to be called), we replace it with use of *F*.
+If you look into the method you will see that it scans all uses of *G* too, and if use is callee (if user is call instruction and *G* is used as what to be called), we replace it with use of *F*.

 If “F” could not be overridden, fix it!
 """""""""""""""""""""""""""""""""""""""

 We call ``writeThunkOrAlias(Function *F, Function *G)``.
 Here we try to replace *G* with alias to *F* first.
-Next conditions are essential:
+The next conditions are essential:

 * target should support global aliases,
 * the address itself of  *G* should be not significant, not named and not